Vaishnvi/Underwater-Plastic-Detection-and-Cleaning-using-Computer-Vision-and-Deep-Learning/output/readme.md

-Model was tested on imaged and videos.The output is displayed
+Model was tested on images and videos.The output is displayed